 Everyone gets a cup of hot chocolate with marshmallows and we play Christmas carols and sing!

 My husband organizes Christmas themed games for this night.
-Our favorite was the one pictured, getting snowballs into the cups.
+Our favorite one was getting snowballs into the cups.
 Red cups were worth 5 points and green were worth 1.
 Emaline won (she’s pretty serious about games).

 We also had a ring toss onto nutcrackers, a game with Hershey Kisses, and a marshmallow game.